terra-farm/terraform-provider-virtualbox/README.md

 # How to install

-Download prebuilt binaries from [Releases](https://github.com/ccll/terraform-provider-virtualbox/releases)
+1. Download prebuilt binary from [Releases](https://github.com/ccll/terraform-provider-virtualbox/releases)
+2. Rename binary to `terraform-provider-virtualbox`.
+3. Copy `terraform-provider-virtualbox` binary to the same directory as your `terraform` binary.

 # How to build from source